 The philosophy for the Regulated Arrangements Performance Monitoring is to assess performance over a number of Performance Incidents.
-Table 2 summarises the data sources used for assessment of Performance Incident Response Factors (P_E).
-Note, whilst TOR2 and RRS are categorised as reserve services (as per Figure 4) it is more appropriate to assess both using the methodology developed for Ramping Margin services, see Table 2.
+Table 2 summarises the data sources used for assessment of Performance Incident Response Factors.

-Performance Incident Response Factors (PE)-will be calculated on an individual Providing Unit basis for all those DS3 System Services for which the Providing Unit has satisfied the Minimum Data Records Requirements.
+Performance Incident Response Factors will be calculated on an individual Providing Unit basis for all those DS3 System Services for which the Providing Unit has satisfied the Minimum Data Records Requirements.